Aldo Del Col Research Grant

 - improving myeloma healthcare delivery.

-The principal applicant must be a researcher at any career stage, and be affiliated with a Canadian university, hospital, cancer centre, research institute, or non-profit organization.
-The submitted research may include collaborations with researchers affiliated outside Canada, however awarded funds may not be used to fund patient-based research outside Canada.
+The principal applicant must be a researcher at any career stage, and be affiliated with a Canadian university, hospital, cancer centre or research institute.

-As part of the application process, eligible applicants must also:
+As part of the application process, eligible applicants must :

 - successfully answer pre-screening eligibility questions;